bnema/archup/README.md

 ## What Is ArchUp?

-ArchUp is an Arch Linux installer.
-Unlike archinstall, it makes the choices for you:
+ArchUp is an Arch Linux installer similar to archinstall but it makes the choices for you on the boring parts.
+The difference with Omarchy is that it's not enforcing any dotfile or app.
+The goal is to install Arch as fast as possible with sane defaults.
-Btrfs, Limine, Chaotic-AUR.
-Boot the ISO, run it, reboot.

 **What it decides for you:**
 - Btrfs with `@` and `@home` subvolumes